 Participants admitted to a University of Minnesota degree program will follow University of Minnesota registration procedures for spring semester.
 The course is PubH 7250 and is offered for one semester graduate credit.

 Non Admitted Students:

 Participants who are not admitted to a University of Minnesota degree program may also register for graduate credit.
-Complete the form above and email or fax (612-626-4525) to Meghan Taylor, who will complete your registration for the course.
+Complete the form above and email or fax (612-625-3407) to Meghan Taylor, who will complete your registration for the course.
 Parts 1, 2, and 4 of the form must be completed by the student.
-Non-admitted students must make arrangements for University of Minnesota credit by March 1, 2013.
+Non-admitted students must make arrangements for University of Minnesota credit by January 1, or March 1, 2014 depending on which session you choose.
 If you have questions or need help registering, please call either 612-626-8434 or 612-624-6952.

-Participants taking the course for University of Minnesota graduate credit will be assessed a fee of $120 for materials, food service and incidental costs that are not included with tuition.
 You will be billed for tuition and fees through your University of Minnesota student account.
-In addition to the $120 fee, other student fees may apply depending upon your student status and credit load for spring semester.
+Other student fees may apply depending upon your student status and credit load for spring semester.
 Tuition and fees for students enrolled in other University of Minnesota colleges and departments apply.

 Enrollment is limited.
 Early registration is encouraged.